The Prettiest Spring Sips Will Also Have You Feeling Your Best

 A little black pepper is key for activating turmeric’s strong anti-inflammatory properties (and using the root in extract form creates a less chalky flavor).

-Combine all ingredients in a small glass (you can take it like a shot) and enjoy.
+How-to: Combine all ingredients in a small glass (you can take it like a shot) and enjoy.

 Flower Water: Boosts Energy

 Adding just a tiny bit of saffron to your H20 delivers a powerful punch of vitamin A and beta-carotene, a dynamic duo that brings better focus and higher energy.
 Make a batch and store it in your fridge for up to three days for a mental boost whenever you need it.